 Since Failed back surgery syndrome is a direct consequence of back surgeries, it is often managed with consideration of the back conditions the surgery was supposed to address.
 Some surgeries that trigger Failed back surgery syndrome include

 When Failed back surgery syndrome occurs after a laminectomy, it is called post-laminectomy syndrome.
 Post laminectomy syndrome is, in turn, often called Failed back surgery syndrome.
 However, Failed back surgery syndrome refers to a more general condition that follows back surgery, and not just post-laminectomy syndrome.
 A laminectomy is a procedure that involves removal of a lamina of the vertebrae.
-It is often done to reduce pressure on spinal nerves
+It is often done to reduce pressure on spinal nerves.

 A discectomy is a condition in which one (and rarely, more than one) intervertebral disc is removed.
 In some cases, the adjacent vertebrae are fused together.
 When a discectomy is done to remove a herniated disc causing pain in the leg, the odds of Failed back surgery syndrome are very low.
 However, when the procedure is done for a herniation causing pain in the lower back, the surgery is not as likely to be successful.